Meiosis

-Meiosis occurs in all sexually-reproducing single-celled and multicellular organisms (which are all eukaryotes), including animals, plants and fungi.
+Meiosis occurs in all sexually reproducing single-celled and multicellular organisms (which are all eukaryotes), including animals, plants, and fungi.
 It is an essential process for oogenesis and spermatogenesis.

 Overview

 Although the process of meiosis is related to the more general cell division process of mitosis, it differs in two important respects:

 Meiosis begins with a diploid cell, which contains two copies of each chromosome, termed homologs.
 First, the cell undergoes DNA replication, so each homolog now consists of two identical sister chromatids.
 Then each set of homologs pair with each other and exchange genetic information by homologous recombination often leading to physical connections (crossovers) between the homologs.
 In the first meiotic division, the homologs are segregated to separate daughter cells by the spindle apparatus.
 The cells then proceed to a second division without an intervening round of DNA replication.
 The sister chromatids are segregated to separate daughter cells to produce a total of four haploid cells.
-Female animals employ a slight variation on this pattern and produce one large ovum and two small polar bodies.
+Female animals employ a slight variation on this pattern and produce one large ovum and three small polar bodies.
 Because of recombination, an individual chromatid can consist of a new combination of maternal and paternal genetic information, resulting in offspring that are genetically distinct from either parent.
 Furthermore, an individual gamete can include an assortment of maternal, paternal, and recombinant chromatids.
 This genetic diversity resulting from sexual reproduction contributes to the variation in traits upon which natural selection can act.

 Meiosis uses many of the same mechanisms as mitosis, the type of cell division used by eukaryotes to divide one cell into two identical daughter cells.
 In some plants, fungi, and protists meiosis results in the formation of spores: haploid cells that can divide vegetatively without undergoing fertilization.
 Some eukaryotes, like bdelloid rotifers, do not have the ability to carry out meiosis and have acquired the ability to reproduce by parthenogenesis.

 Meiosis does not occur in archaea or bacteria, which generally reproduce asexually via binary fission.
 However, a "sexual" process known as horizontal gene transfer involves the transfer of DNA from one bacterium or archaeon to another and recombination of these DNA molecules of different parental origin.